spacemeshos/testnet-guide/netconfig.md

 # Network configuration

+> The Spacemesh App (the App) should work on most home broadband Internet connections without a need to manually configure your network or firewall.
+If you see a network connection error in the App then try following the steps described below to resolve this issue.

+## Overview

-In order to participate in the Spacemesh network and to earn smeshing rewards your computer firewall (and in some cases your home network router) needs to be configured, so the Spacemesh App is able to accept incoming Internet connections on `port 7153` for both `TCP` and `UDP`.
+In order to participate in the Spacemesh network and to earn smeshing rewards your network and computer firewall (and in some cases your home network router) needs to be configured, so the App is able to accept incoming Internet connections on `port 7153` for both `TCP` and `UDP`.

 The App attempts to automatically configure your network using UPnP so in most cases you do not need to manually configure your network to support Spacemesh.